National Museum of Literature of Ukraine: National Museum of Literature of Ukraine

 The National Museum of Literature of Ukraine was established as the State Museum of Literature of the Ukrainian SSR in accordance with a decree of the Council of Ministers of the Ukrainian SSR dated 5 August 1981.
 The building welcomed guests on 2 July 1986.
 By decree dated 19 May 1999, the President of Ukraine accorded the museum national status in recognition of its significant contribution to the preservation of the nation's summer heritage and its important position in the nation's spiritual life.

 The volunteer group "Museum Bees" has been working in the museum since January 2015.
 For the soldiers fighting in the Ukrainian-Russian conflict in Eastern Ukraine, volunteers make camouflage nets and kikimora outfits.
 The initiative was started by volunteers under the direction of Yulia Kozachok, with support from the museum's staff and Anzhelika Rudnytska.
 51 kikimora and 57 nets have been created by volunteers, as of January 2016.
 In 2015, volunteers took center stage in Lithuanian filmmaker Arturas Morozovas' documentary "Origin of Kikimora".
 The movie traveled to Kyiv and the Eastern part of Ukraine in the summer of 2015.

 Exhibits

 Librarians on the book donation day, February 2023.

 The library currently houses a permanent exhibition with items that describe the background of this academic establishment.
-As a school of academics, Pavel Galahan College made its mark on the history of national culture and education.
+As a school of academics, Pavlo Galagan College made its mark on the history of national culture and education.
 The museum features a corner of an ancient Russian chronicler, a reconstruction of a 17th-century printing press, and a diorama of a Ukrainian village.
-Moreover, the exposition includes memorial items of Mykhailo Semenko, Pavel Tychyna, Hryhoriy Kosinka, Ostap Vyshnya, Yuriy Lavrinenko, Ulas Samchuk, a handwritten notebook of poems by Vasyl Simonenko, manuscripts of Dokia Humennaya, personal items and manuscripts of Vasyl Stus, Yevgeny Sverstyuk, books that were with the artists in prisoners.
+Moreover, the exposition includes memorial items of Mykhailo Semenko, Pavlo Tychyna, Hryhorii Kosynka, Ostap Vyshnya, Yuriy Lavrinenko, Ulas Samchuk, a handwritten notebook of poems by Vasyl Symonenko, manuscripts of Dokiya Humenna, personal items and manuscripts of Vasyl Stus, Yevhen Sverstiuk, books that were with the artists in prisoners.
 Exhibits in the museum are separated into different sections.